 Al’s Question Was Answered

 To everyone’s surprise… Al’s question was answered: “The last bus leaves here in 20mins, If miss it I’ll have to walk home how much longer is this going to be”

 I was beyond furious, embarrassed, confused as to why this would even come up.

-Before anything else was said luckily, a close friend of mine offered to drive him home after if he shut the fuck up.
+Before anything else was said luckily, a close friend of mine offered to drive him home after if he shut the f up.

 Al wrapped up the seminar as it was close to midnight now.
 We headed back to the car to take Al back to the hotel.
 I apologized to Al for this guy’s action, but Al reminded me it wasn’t mine or the company’s fault.
 It was just this individual.
 To many, this might just sound normal, but It was huge as I felt like I was always the target if someone did something they shouldn’t in the company.

 The learning continued more in the car, and I couldn’t be more excited about the match tomorrow night.